Fitzgibbons’ Foundations of Keynes’ economics

 This rejects the ‘decision-by numbers’ version of rationality, advocating ‘judgment’ where the numbers are not soundly based, and highlights the importance of Keynes’ concept of uncertainty.
-Unfortunately, is also misrepresents the potential role of mathematics beyond numbers.
+Unfortunately, it also misrepresents the potential role of mathematics beyond numbers.

 II RATIONALITY, UNCERTAINTY AND EXPECTATIONS

 If all decisions could be based on a mathematical calculation, the narrowest form of rational behaviour would dominate the markets, since the greatest fool could hire a rational thinker to make decisions on his behalf.
 When we speak in a shorthand way of irrational behaviour we do not usually mean a wilful insistence on being foolish, but behaviour arising out of some misconception in a complex and diﬃcult situation.

 Here ‘mathematical calculation appears to mean ‘arithmetical calculation’, as in the conventional theory of rationality.
 It does not appear to be the intention to criticise Keynes’ broader use of mathematics.

 In many strategic games there is no such thing as an optimal decision, because there is no uniquely best strategy when the other players are free to generate surprises.

 [O]ptimization theory … does impose stringent restrictions on behaviour that do not apply in general.
 Optimization implies the existence of a uniquely best decision … .
 However, rational motives alone, in the context of uncertain information, cannot ensure the existence of a uniquely best decision… .

 [E]conomic decision making must often respond to scientific, technological, moral and political propositions, which are not susceptible, even in principle, to quantification.